 15 Oct 1941

-At 16.24 hours, the boat dived after being sighted by HMCS Columbia while shadowing convoy SC-48 off its port beam.
+At 16.24 hrs, the boat dived after being sighted by HMCS Columbia while shadowing convoy SC 48 off its port beam.
 The destroyer obtained no Asdic contact but dropped six depth charges at the diving spot and then remained in the area to keep U-553 down.
-At 18.15 hours, the U-boat fired a stern torpedo at the destroyer, but she managed to evade the attack after a lookout spotted the torpedo track.
-HMCS Columbia picked up a good contact and delivered an accurate depth charge pattern, but U-553 had already dived to 55 metres and only suffered minor damage.
-In the meantime HMS Gladiolus had joined the hunt, but carried out no attacks as the U-boat had already crept away.
+At 18.15 hrs, the U-boat fired a stern torpedo at the destroyer, but she managed to evade the attack after a lookout saw the torpedo track.
+HMCS Columbia picked up a good contact and delivered an accurate depth charge pattern, but U-553 had already dived to 55m (180ft) and suffered only minor damage.
+In the meantime HMS Gladiolus joined the hunt, but carried out no attacks as the U-boat had already crept away.
 (Sources: KTB U-553/ADM 237-187)

 17 Oct 1941

-After a successful attack on convoy SC-48, the boat dived to 90 metres to avoid a destroyer which approached.
+After a successful attack on convoy SC 48, the boat dived to 90m (295ft) to avoid a destroyer which approached.
 Three depth charges were dropped at the diving position, detonating high above the U-boat which escaped further attacks by passing under the convoy.
 The destroyer was probably USS Kearny, which dropped a single depth charge at 00.22 hrs.
 (Sources: KTB U-553/ADM 237-164)

 2 recorded attacks on this boat.